|Nutritional Guidelines (per serving)|

 Prepare the Meat

-Semi-freeze flank steak or London broil flat for 30 minutes.
+Semi-freeze flank steak or London broil flat for 30 minutes; this makes the meat much easier to cut thinly.
 Slice crosswise against the grain into paper-thin strips, about 4 inches long and 1 1/2 to 2 inches wide.

 Refrigerate at least 12 hours.